 So it's the middle of the night, you're being chased by mangled oversized toddlers with knives through a Kafkaesque take on a dark and twisted elementary school

 , and you realize that in all the chaos you've completely forgotten to change the batteries in your flashlight.
 Sounds like a problem, right?
 Wrong!
 Your portable light source will never run out unless the plot dictates otherwise

 .
 Of course, many games don't take enough in-game time to complete for four D-cells of battery power to run out.
 But even if you can take weeks or even months

 to complete the main plot, the flashlight will never run out.
 Definitely an Acceptable Break from Reality

-Commonly, the Infinite Flashlight has a dimmer output than its contrasting counterpart, the Ten-Second Flashlight
+Commonly, this variety has a dimmer output than its contrasting counterpart, the Ten-Second Flashlight

 , the usual result when developers try to avert this one.